hachama/home/respon.md

 |Journals|
 |----|
-|- Associate Editor of the "Journal of Innovative Applied Mathematics and Computational Sciences (JIAMCS)" - ISSN: 2773-4196, University Center of Mila, 2021 - present
+|- Editorial broad member of the "Journal of Innovative Applied Mathematics and Computational Sciences (JIAMCS)" - ISSN: 2773-4196, University Center of Mila, 2021 - present
 |- Guest Editor of the JIAMCS, Special issue dedicated to some selected papers of the ICMA'2021.
 |- Reviewer for the JIAMCS.
 |- Reviewer for Computers and Mathematics with Applications, Elsevier.